chengyeliu/2DImager/README.md

 ## Instruction

+The *pixel_selection.py* is used to partition a subarray with desired size.
+The *CNN_simulation.py* is used to generate target weights for CNN convolutonal and fully connected layers.
 The codes for harfware interfacing and UI are not provided.

-The pixel_selection.py is used to partition a subarray with desired size.

-The CNN_simulation.py is used to generate target weights for CNN convolutonal and fully connected layers.

 The experimental data will be provided upon reasonable request.

 ## License